jswope00/streamlit-openai-realtime-voice/README.md

 1. The JavaScript code establishes a WebRTC connection with OpenAI's servers
 2. User's audio is captured using the browser's `getUserMedia` API
-3. Audio is streamed in real-time through WebRTC to OpenAI's Whisper model for transcription
+3. Audio is streamed in real-time through WebRTC to OpenAI's Realtime API
 4. The chat interface is dynamically updated using JavaScript DOM manipulation
 5. All communication with OpenAI's servers is handled through WebRTC data channels